Step 1: Determine Feasibility

 Step 3: Time Requirements

-As a chapter leader, you must be willing to manage all aspects of your chapter including starting the petition, recruiting members, planning meetings, and reporting back to the PCNA National Office on the success of your chapter each year.
+As a chapter leader, you must be willing to manage all aspects of your chapter including planning a minimum of 1 event a year, sending welcome emails to new members to your chapter each month (template provided), attending 2 chapter leader conference calls a year, and when possible, attending the Annual Symposium. .
 Make sure you can make the commitment before you start a chapter.

 Step 4: Contact the National Office

 Still up for a rewarding challenge?
-Contact Mariel Snyder, Membership and Chapter Coordinator at the PCNA National Office by phone at 608-250-2440 or email at firstname.lastname@example.org.
+Contact Mariel Snyder, Senior Membership and Chapter Lead at the PCNA National Office by phone at 608-250-2440 or email at firstname.lastname@example.org.

-You’ll invite colleagues and PCNA members in your area to an informal gathering to determine interest and possible leadership in the proposed chapter.
-This is a great time to ask individuals to sign the Petition.
+You’ll invite colleagues and nurses from the PCNA community in your area to an informal gathering to determine interest and possible leadership in the proposed chapter.

 Step 6: Wrapping up the Process